Airme1/c-practice/Pointers/README.md

-Some of my practice with pointers
+Some of my practice with pointers in ALX